benkoshy/pagy/docs/toolbox/paginators/countless.md

 ==- Caveat

-Nav bar links beyond the last or highest visited page are not displayed.
+Nav bar links beyond the highest visited page are not displayed.

 ===